biotite-dev/biotite/doc/tutorial/structure.rst

    ['Neidigh, J.W.'
 'Fesinmeyer, R.M.'
 'Andersen, N.H.']

-The first index contains data block and the category name.
-The data black could be omitted, since there is only one block in the file.
+The first index contains the data block and the category name.
+The data block could be omitted, since there is only one block in the file.
 This returns a dictionary.
 If the category is in a *loop*, the dictionary contains `ndarrays` of strings as values, otherwise the dictionary contains strings directly.